Cheek Fetish

 History & origins

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis begins the systematic clinical cataloguing of erotic interest directed at specific bodily features — the seed of the modern concept of partialism.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis begins the systematic medical cataloguing of erotic interest directed at particular bodily features, the seed of the modern concept of partialism.

-- 1897–1928: Havelock Ellis, in his Studies in the Psychology of Sex, documents attraction to particular non-genital features and reframes such attractions as ordinary variations of eroticism.
+- 1897–1928: Havelock Ellis, across his Studies in the Psychology of Sex, documents attraction to specific non-genital features and treats such attractions as ordinary variations rather than disease.

-- DSM-5 / DSM-5-TR: Partialism is treated as a form of fetishistic interest and is a disorder only where it causes the individual clinically significant distress or functional impairment — a framing that applies equally to interest centred on the cheek.
+- DSM-5 (2013) and DSM-5-TR (2022): partialism is merged into fetishistic disorder and is a disorder only where it causes clinically significant distress or functional impairment.
+The same framing applies to interest centred on the cheek.

 In practice

-Expression is typically gentle and woven into ordinary affection and foreplay.
-Common forms include stroking or cupping the cheeks, cheek-to-cheek closeness, kissing the cheek, and appreciation of a flushed or dimpled cheek.
-Because the gestures involved (cupping a face, a kiss on the cheek) are also everyday signs of tenderness, the interest usually blends seamlessly into intimacy rather than standing apart as a distinct behaviour.
-It sits alongside neighbouring facial-feature partialisms such as the nose, lip, and ear.
+Expression is gentle and folds into ordinary affection: cupping or stroking the cheeks, cheek-to-cheek closeness, kissing the cheek, resting a face against a partner's, and appreciation of a dimple or a flush.
+Because those gestures are also everyday signs of tenderness, the interest tends to blend into intimacy rather than stand apart as a distinct behaviour.
+It is normally reported as one thread of attraction among others, not as an exclusive requirement.

 Psychology